coignard/qatsi/README.md

 - Unbiased rejection sampling for provably uniform character and word distribution

 **Threat model:** Protects against offline brute-force attacks, dictionary attacks, GPU/ASIC acceleration, supply-chain attacks (wordlist tampering), and memory disclosure on the host system.
 It does not provide forward secrecy (a compromised master secret exposes all derived passphrases).

+### Design Trade-offs

+Qatsi is stateless by design.
+The same inputs always produce the same output.
+This eliminates entire classes of attacks (vault exfiltration, cloud sync interception, database compromise) but introduces fundamental limitations.

+1. Qatsi is not designed for website passwords with varying policies.
+It's meant for master passwords that unlock other tools (password managers, encrypted vaults, PGP keys) or for secrets in constrained environments (air-gapped systems, live boot USBs).
+Different sites enforce different requirements: length limits, mandatory symbols, banned characters.
+Qatsi generates uniform output and cannot adapt per-site without additional context.
+You can work around this by encoding variations into layers (e.g., `github.com/alphanumeric` vs `github.com/symbols`), but you must remember which variant you used.
+Traditional password managers store this metadata; Qatsi shifts the burden to you.
+Use a proper password manager for everyday logins.

+2. If a password leaks, you cannot simply regenerate a different one for the same site.
+Your options are to change the master secret (affecting all passwords) or modify the layer inputs (e.g., append `/v2`), which again requires remembering the modification.
+Password managers handle rotation trivially by storing independent entries.
+With Qatsi, rotation means either global changes or tracking mental state about which sites use modified layers.

+3. Exposing your master secret compromises every password derivable from it.
+There's no forward secrecy, no per-password isolation.
+Traditional managers can at least rotate the vault encryption key or limit exposure to passwords that existed at breach time.
+With Qatsi, one compromise cascades everywhere.
+You cannot add 2FA protection to the master secret without storing 2FA state somewhere, defeating the stateless design.

+4. If you have accounts with passwords you didn't generate through Qatsi, you must either reset them to Qatsi-generated values or store them elsewhere (undermining the "no storage" premise).
+Password managers let you gradually migrate by storing both old and new credentials.

+Use Qatsi if you prioritize eliminating persistent storage risks and need reproducible secrets across systems.
+Avoid it if you need to store existing passwords, frequently encounter strict password policies, or require seamless rotation after breaches.
+See [SECURITY.md](SECURITY.md) for detailed threat model.

 ## Test